christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/docs/index.md

 [Brilliant.org](https://brilliant.org/wiki/sorting-algorithms/)
 [Geeksforgeeks.org](https://www.geeksforgeeks.org/sorting-algorithms/)
 * Iterate all map and know if that tile is on camera is so expensive when map is so big.
 In order to improve that, you can iterate the map from the beginning of the camera position to the camera position plus viewport size.
-* The way that we implement static entities is simple but it is not authomatic and it is ugly to see hardcode.
+* The way that we implement static entities is simple but it is not automatic and it is ugly to see hardcode.
 First improve is to set all static entities information in a XML file.
 Second, you can investigate a way to load pivot and frame of static entities in Tiled.

 # Author